I7-Examples/HouseNotUnlike/README.md

-# HouseNotUnlike
-<b>Inform 7 source code and compiled story for <i>And Then You Come to a House Not Unlike the Previous One</i> by B.J.
-Best</b>
+# And Then You Come to a House Not Unlike the Previous One

-Winner, <a href="https://ifcomp.org/comp/2021">IFComp 2021</a>.

-More information is available at <a href="https://ifdb.org/viewgame?id=bou58ao7l4eg5z66">IFDB</a>.

-All rights reserved.
-If you're making a noncommercial Inform game, feel free to steal code snippets of anything that might be useful.
+An Inform 7 Community Example

+## Description

+Title: Infinite Adventure

+Year: 1986

+Genre: Adventure

+Summary: Wander through an apparently infinite number of spooky mansions, solving a basic puzzle in each one.

+## Development

+The Source Text is compatible with Inform 7 build 6M62.

+The Story File Format should be set to Blorbed Glulx.